coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Required:

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--query))
 - `unit` (String) The unit of the gauge.
-Can be one of ["microseconds" "kbytes" "mbytes" "gbytes" "kibytes" "gibytes" "usd" "none" "milliseconds" "bytes_iec" "usd_cents" "percent" "bytes" "euro_cents" "euro" "seconds" "mibytes"].
+Can be one of ["milliseconds" "bytes" "kibytes" "euro_cents" "usd_cents" "usd" "seconds" "mbytes" "gibytes" "euro" "gbytes" "mibytes" "none" "percent" "microseconds" "kbytes" "bytes_iec"].

 Optional:

+- `data_mode_type` (String) The data mode type.
+Can be one of ["unspecified" "archive"].
 - `max` (Number)
 - `min` (Number)
 - `show_inner_arc` (Boolean)
 - `show_outer_arc` (Boolean)
+- `threshold_by` (String) The threshold by.
+Can be one of ["unspecified" "value" "background"].
 - `thresholds` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--thresholds))

 <a id="nestedatt--layout--sections--rows--id--definition--pie_chart--query"></a>